vinitraj10/shop/client/README.md

-## This is Clientside of the shop project given in capgemini full stack hackathon challenge
+## Client-Side of the shop project given in Capgemini full stack hackathon challenge

 ### Here are the instructions for setting up the client of the project